The question that keeps coming up, on Reddit and in my inbox, is some version of: which one should I actually start with?

 But if you’re already interested enough to be reading a comparison article?
 You want the Harvest.

-The Harvest line is where things split
+Check Price on AmazonThe Harvest line is where things split

 This is where I need to explain what you’re actually choosing between, because “Harvest” now covers a few different units.

-The AeroGarden Harvest Lite buy on Amazon is the stripped-down version, six pods, 20W light, but no app, no Wi-Fi, just a simple indicator light that tells you when to add water or food.
+The AeroGarden Harvest Lite see on Amazon is the stripped-down version, six pods, 20W light, but no app, no Wi-Fi, just a simple indicator light that tells you when to add water or food.
 It comes in a cream finish that’s actually pretty nice on a kitchen counter.
 My partner, who complains about basically everything I add to the shelf, said it didn’t look bad, which for him is high praise.
 The Harvest Lite runs cheaper than the standard Harvest 2.0 and for most people growing herbs, the lack of app control is not a problem.
 I don’t need my basil to send me push notifications.

-Then there’s the AeroGarden Harvest Slim buy on Amazon , which is the one I’d pick if counter depth is your actual problem.
+Then there’s the AeroGarden Harvest Slim check price on Amazon , which is the one I’d pick if counter depth is your actual problem.
 It holds six pods like the standard Harvest but in a narrower footprint, which matters more than you’d think when you’re working with a dedicated 12-inch shelf the way I am.
 It’s not dramatically smaller from the front, but from the side it tucks in better.
 The trade-off is it only comes in black, which may or may not bother you.

 Specs side by side